FIN 704 Econometric Theory and Applications

 Introduction

-This course serves as a bridge between an introduction to the field of econometrics and the literature for professionals in the fields of business and social sciences, focusing on applied econometrics and theoretical background.
-The topics presented in the course provide a rigorous grounding in key aspects of the field of econometrics that allows the student to move from these topics to practice in one or more specialized economics or business areas.
-At the same time, the student will gain an appreciation of the common foundation of the topics presented.
+This course serves as a bridge between an introduction to the field of econometrics and research literature in business and social sciences.
+It focuses on theoretical background as well as applied econometrics, offering a rigorous grounding for practice in one or more specialized economics or business areas.
+The student will gain an appreciation of the common foundation of econometric methods.

 Prerequisites: School of Business PhD students or MGT700 Econometrics.
 Note: the course strongly emphasizes on econometric theory and advanced empirical research applications.